sidlogism/impsia_python_toolbox/README.md

 # Project impsia_python_toolbox

 ## What it does ##
-This is a personal to use collection of small python tools frequently or occasionally needed in smaller python experiments and python scripts.
+This is a personal collection of small python tools frequently or occasionally needed in smaller python experiments and python scripts.

 ## Installation ##